Rari-Capital/fuse-contracts/CONCEPT.md

 ## How it works

-With Fuse, anyone can create their own money market with virtually any combination of assets, any risk profile, any interest rate models, any parameters, etc. As a diverse and unlimited ecosystem of decentralized banks, Fuse hopes to be a utopia for lenders, borrowers, and liquidators alike.
+With Fuse, the open interest rate protocol, anyone can create their own lending pool with virtually any combination of assets, any risk profile, any interest rate models, any parameters, etc. As a diverse and unlimited ecosystem of decentralized banks, Fuse hopes to be a utopia for lenders, borrowers, and liquidators alike.

 * Optimize for any risk profile by choosing any combination of assets and customizing all available parameters (e.g. pool close factor, pool liquidation incentive, asset interest rate models, asset collateral factor, asset reserve factor, and admin interest fee rate).